Friday 24 July 2020

 Paulson, too, is superb, an ice-in-the-veins tyrant fuelled by caprice and deep-seated animus.
 Benedict Cumberbatch, Paul Dano, Paul Giamatti, Brad Pitt and Alfre Woodard flex their muscles throughout in small, though pivotal, supporting roles.

-It is Nyong'o, however, who emerges as the stand-out, rendering Patsey fascinating and tragic in equal measures, and winning an Academy Award for her efforts.
+Winning an Academy Award for her efforts, it is Nyong'o, however, who emerges as the stand-out, rendering Patsey fascinating and tragic in equal measures.
 Ethereal, aloof and childlike, Patsey is a mass of contradictions.
 She is a survivor whose destiny is already written and her fate at the hands of the monstrous Epps – his gaze, hands, anger and sexual predation are rarely beyond her vicinity – is arguably the picture's greatest sorrow.

 Thursday 4 June 2020